 Black Holes Go 'Mano a Mano'

-Scientists think these black holes are in such close proximity because they are in the midst of spiraling toward each other -- a process that began about 30 million years ago.
-It is estimated that they holes will eventually drift together and merge into a larger black hole some tens or hundreds of millions of years from now.
+Scientists think these black holes are in such close proximity because they are in the midst of spiraling toward each other - a process that began about 30 million years ago.
+It is estimated that the two black holes will eventually drift together and merge into a larger black hole some tens or hundreds of millions of years from now.

 Finding and studying merging black holes has become a very active field of research in astrophysics.
-Since 2002, there has been intense interest in follow-up observations of NGC 6240, as well as a search for similar systems.
+Since 2002, there has been intense interest in follow-up observations of NGC 6240 by Chandra and other telescopes, as well as a search for similar systems.
 Understanding what happens when these exotic objects interact with one another remains an intriguing question for scientists.

 Image Credits: X-ray: NASA/CXC/MIT/C.Canizares, M.Nowak; Optical: NASA/STScI